 For faculty without tenure or who have served the University for fewer than 10 years, see Institutional Rule 31.08.01, which indicates the process for this situation.

-See the Faculty Affairs website for procedures and forms for nominating a faculty member for emeritus status.
+See the Vice Provost for Faculty Affairs website for procedures and forms for nominating a faculty member for emeritus status.